UserScape/language-builder/readme.md

 * `base_lang` - The base language used as a reference and the master.
 * `languages` - An array of languages that can be translated to.

+### Contributing

+Contributions are encouraged and welcome; however, please review the Developer Certificate of Origin in the "license.txt" file included in the repository.
+All commits must be signed off using the "-s" switch.

+	git commit -s -m "thie commit will be signed off automatically!"